nickdehart/ecommerce_store/README.md

 ### E-Commerce Store
-##### A configurable store application that can easily be changed to sell a variety of products.
+##### A configurable, mobile first, store application that can easily be changed to sell a variety of products.

 - Developed with [`create-next-app`](https://github.com/zeit/next.js/tree/canary/packages/create-next-app)